dfki-ric/pytransform3d/_sources/rotations.rst.txt

 The group of all rotations in the 3D Cartesian space is called :math:`SO(3)` (SO: special orthogonal group).
-It is typically represented by 3D rotations matrices.
+It is typically represented by 3D rotations matrices [7]_.
 The minimum number of components that are required to describe any rotation from :math:`SO(3)` is 3.
 However, there is no representation that is non-redundant, continuous, and free of singularities.
 We will now take a closer look at competing representations of rotations and the orientations they